DudhiData/ccf-documentation/Fabrication Notes/techniques/Doping.md

 Doping is the process of putting a new material inside of another material (generally in an interstitial manner) to modify its properties in some manner.
+These new materials are called [[Dopants]].

+#### Passive Doping

+This is the process of doping where you heat a target material and introduce doping material nearby and let diffusion intersperse the doping material in to the target material lattice.
+This method is slow, simple, and generally leaves higher concentrations near the surface of the target material.

+#### Active Doping

-The two main steps of doping are:
+The two main steps of Active doping are:
 - Ion implantation
 - Drive-in Diffusion